 Big Fish In A Bigger Pond:

-This one is pretty important so we’ll address it at the top of the list.
+If you are tensed that why my website is not showing in Google search then this point is pretty important.
+This is why we’ll address it at the top of the list.
 Although it’s admirable to aim for the stars and hope you hit the moon, you’re going to have a really difficult time when you’re a small fri amongst juggernauts!

 Over the past few years Google has rolled out a number of big changes to the way their search engine displays results.
 It’s no longer enough to just use the right keywords, display the right images and put it all into longform content… that simply won’t do the trick in many cases anymore.
 It’s now all about who’s web page has the best resource to get the job done?
 Let’s say someone is searching for the latest and greatest smartphone and they want to know where they can get it for the cheapest price.